ml-archive/readme/Documentation/how-to-create-postman-collections.md

 ### Structure of a workspace

 Use collections within the workspace to group related endpoints.
 Normally we would have one collection for the API that the mobile applications will consume and then a number of extra collections based on the specifics of the project.
-These could be collections for external API's that the backend use or test collections.
+These could be collections for external API's that the backend uses or test collections.

 ## How to setup a new collection